-Students who wish to transfer to Lakeland College must submit a complete application including:
+Students who wish to transfer to Lakeland College must submit the following to the Office of Admissions:

-- A completed Application for Admission along with the application fee. - Official transcripts from all previous colleges.
-Such transcripts must either be sent directly to Lakeland College from the transfer institution or brought to Lakeland in a sealed envelope. - All applicants intending to major in Education must submit ACT or SAT scores and high school transcripts. - Applicants who have completed less than one year of college-level work may also be required to submit ACT or SAT scores and high school transcripts.
+- 1. An Application for Admission along with a \$20.00 non-refundable application fee. - Official transcripts from all previous colleges.
+Such transcripts must either be sent directly to Lakeland College from the transfer institution or brought to Lakeland in a sealed envelope. - ACT or SAT scores and high school transcripts for those applicants majoring in Education and/or for those applicants who have completed less than one year of college-level work.